iannech/dev-prep/src/graph/DepthFirstSearch.md

 ## Depth First Search
 We start at the root and explore each branch completely before moving to the next branch.
+DFS is to imagine a maze with only one entrance and one exit.
+You are at the entrance and want to explore the maze to reach the exit.
+Obviously you cannot split yourself into more than one.
+- Uses STACK
+- Uses Backtracking
+- Marks visited nodes to avoid cycles
+- Complexity O(V + E) - each vertex is visited exactly once,

 ### Pseudo/Code [Recursive]
 ````